neryus/email-developer-handbook/README.md

 Knowledge bank and hacks
 ================

-Collections of HTML email hacks that works and been tested
+Collections of HTML email knowledge bank and hacks that works and been tested on Litmus and my own devices.

 ## Outlook desktop

 All Outlook desktop versions ignoring cellspacing value.
 No point ti use them, better use nested table to create some space between elements.